Tinkorn/Digit-Recognizer/README.md

 # Digit-Recognizer
 kaggle competition : https://www.kaggle.com/competitions/digit-recognizer/data

-this is my jupyter nootbook to craet model to Recognize Digit.
+this is my jupyter nootbook to create model to Recognize Digit.

 my steps
 1. load csv file from this competition.